-For the principles and rules stated for the determination of the compensation and benefits in kind attributable to Mr. Denis Kessler as Chairman and Chief Executive Officer for the 2019 reporting period, please refer to the 2019 Shareholder's Meeting brochure to the combined general meeting.
+For the principles and rules stated for the determination of the compensation and benefits in kind attributable to Mr. Denis Kessler as Chairman and Chief Executive Officer for the 2019 reporting

 2.2.1.2.
 Approval of the compensation items due or attributed to Mr. Denis Kessler as Chairman and Chief Executive Officer for the financial year ended December 31, 2019